The situation is fluid in many countries, including here, so this budget Thailand travel article was update on July 25, 2022.

 This is when I expect the digital nomads to return in force since they can arrive in Chiang Mai, get set up in an apartment, and use that as their base.
 There are plenty of internal flights from there, the internet is fast, and it’s a natural gathering place for those location-independent workers and online business owners who can be based anywhere.

-Phase 4: Back to Normal for Thailand Travel
+Phase 4: Back to Normal for Budget Thailand Travel

 There’s been no announcement on when the final phase will be and it’s probably going to depend on how it plays out in the three phases before that.
 We may never get back to “normal” since there are a lot of signs the anti-vaxxers aren’t going to be able to travel internationally except to a few select locations here and there.
 Some airlines have indicated that they’ll require some kind of vaccination passport to step onto their plane.
-Cruise ship companies are currently fighting with the #Floriduh governor and threatening to pull out of the state if they can’t do the same.
+Cruise ship companies are currently fighting with the #Floriduh governor and having to create a two-class system on ships to compensate for the anti-science people in power.

 Regardless, at some point the country will open back up again, at least to the majority of travelers who have gotten their jabs, and by then we should be able to move freely about the country again.
 I’m guessing that will be Q1 or Q2 of 2022 since Thailand was one of the most popular countries in the world before the pandemic and Bangkok was the most-visited city.
 Tourism was a huge chunk of their economy.
 They used to get more than 10 million visitors per year in Phuket alone.
 Now they’re hoping to attract 100,000 in the third quarter.